bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Annotation
 * awkwardTodo: Content is perfectly fine, wording or grammar just sounds off.
 Fix now, if possible.
-* iffyTodo: Technically just awkward, but in a way that feels really bad.
-* connectTodo: The ideas don't quite connect, but this can be fixed by wording and grammar. (/)
-* pointTodo: Missing an essential point of the annotation.
-* hardTodo: Missing... a lot, ha.

 # TODO
 * Make Garryowen a ghost?